mikaweinstein/civicrm-user-guide/docs/contributions/online-contributions.md

 -  If you uncheck the **Contribution Amounts Section Enabled** the remaining fields on this page will vanish.
 You will only be able accept fixed-amount membership fees, or, if you configure a membership price set, fixed-amount memberships fees and other contributions as specified in the price set all charged in a **single** transaction.
 -  Select a pre-defined **Price Set** (for more complex payment options), OR enter up to 10 fixed contribution amounts in the table at the bottom of the page.)
--  You can check **Recurring contributions** if you payment processor and its integration with CiviCRM support recurring billing and you want to allow this feature.
-(There are restrictions on recurring payments when [membership fees](../membership/defining-memberships) are being paid.)
+-  You can check **Recurring contributions** if your payment processor and its integration with CiviCRM support recurring billing and you want to allow this feature.
+(There are restrictions on recurring payments when [membership fees](/membership/defining-memberships) are being paid.)
 If you check **Recurring contributions** further settings become visible.
+  - You can either set one frequency (e.g. a user can donate their chosen amount monthly) or allow for more user flexibility, where they can decide their own interval and/or number of installations (e.g. a user can donate their chosen amount once every three months for 12 installments).
 -  Check the **Pledges** box to give users the opportunity to [pledge future payments](../pledges/what-is-civipledge).
 -  Decide on the label for the Contribution amount area on your page.